What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Introduction

 \section{Introduction}

-Large language models (LLMs)~\cite{Zhao-2023-arxiv-survey, brown-2020-nips-language, touvron-2023-arxiv-llama} have achieved great success across a variety of natural language understanding and generation tasks.
-However, LLMs are used mainly for processing natural language input in text, limiting their broader application in rich real-world scenarios.
-To extend the application scope, a surge of work~\cite{zhu-2023-arxiv-MiniGPT, liu-2023-arxiv-visual, ye-2023-arxiv-mplug} augments LLMs with vision encoders for achieving the ability of multi-modal cognition and reasoning, which leads to the emergence of Multi-modal Large Language Models~(MLLMs)~\cite{yin-2023-arxiv-survey, li-2023-arxiv-multimodal}.
-To develop MLLMs, existing work typically integrates a LLM with a vision encoder via a specially designed adapter module.
-In order to achieve good performance, it is essential to first pre-train the MLLM on a large collection of image-text pairs~(\eg, LAION~\cite{schuhmann-2021-arxiv-LAION, Schuhmann-2022-nips-laion5b} and CC~\cite{Changpinyo-2021-cvpr-conceptual}) for aligning the text and visual representations, and then fine-tune it on visual instructions for improving the zero-shot generalization capability~\cite{gong-arxiv-2023-multimodalgpt, liu-2023-arxiv-visual, zhu-2023-arxiv-MiniGPT, ye-2023-arxiv-mplug, zhang-2023-arxiv-xcomposer}.
+To extend the application scope of Large Language Models (LLMs)~\cite{Zhao-2023-arxiv-survey, brown-2020-nips-language} , a surge of work~\cite{liu-2023-arxiv-visual, ye-2023-arxiv-mplug} augments LLMs with vision encoders to endow the ability of multi-modal cognition and reasoning, leading to the emergence of Multi-modal Large Language Models~(MLLMs)~\cite{yin-2023-arxiv-survey, li-2023-arxiv-multimodal}.
+To achieve good performance, most work first pre-trains the MLLM on a large collection of image-text pairs~(\eg LAION~\cite{schuhmann-2021-arxiv-LAION} and CC~\cite{Changpinyo-2021-cvpr-conceptual}) to align the text and visual representations, and then fine-tunes it on visual instructions to improve the zero-shot generalization capability~\cite{liu-2023-arxiv-visual, zhang-2023-arxiv-xcomposer}.

-In a general form, visual instructions are composed of a target image, a corresponding task description, and a text output~\cite{liu-2023-arxiv-visual, yin-2023-arxiv-survey}.
-Similar to text-only instructions, visual instructions also play a vital role in eliciting and enhancing the instruction understanding and following abilities of MLLMs~\cite{liu-2023-arxiv-aligning}.
-Great efforts have been made to construct a number of visual instruction datasets by leveraging existing multi-modal datasets~\cite{Li-2023-arxiv-m3it,li-2023-arxiv-mimic, zhao-2023-arxiv-mmicl, xu-2022-arxiv-multiinstruct} or synthesizing with special considerations~\cite{liu-2023-arxiv-aligning,chen-2023-arxiv-shikra}.
-Despite the prosperity, there is still a lack of a systematic comparison of these instruction sets in terms of their effectiveness, \emph{based on the same settings} of backbone LLM and training strategies.
-It remains unclear which instruction sets are more effective and what factors essentially contribute to good instruction data.
+A visual instruction typically consists of an image, a task description, and a text output~\cite{liu-2023-arxiv-visual, yin-2023-arxiv-survey}.
+Great efforts have been made to construct high-quality visual instruction datasets, including collecting existing datasets~\cite{Li-2023-arxiv-m3it, li-2023-arxiv-mimic} or synthesis via LLMs~\cite{liu-2023-arxiv-aligning, chen-2023-arxiv-shikra}.
+Despite the prosperity, there is still a lack of a systematic comparison of instruction sets in terms of effectiveness, \emph{based on the same settings} of the backbone model and training strategies.
+Thus, it remains unclear which instruction sets are more effective and what factors contribute to good instruction data.